lehmannro/libleipzig-python/README.rst

 Wortschatz** is a German database of text corpora and can be utilized to analyze and contextualize words in the thesaurus.  *libleipzig* currently supports all public service calls.
-These do not require authentication and are provided `free of charge`_ for private or scientific purposes.
+These do not require authentication and are provided `free of charge`_ for private or scientific purposes (even though you can supply Level-2 credentials for rate limiting purposes).

 .. _Deutscher Wortschatz: http://wortschatz.uni-leipzig.de/
 .. _free of charge: http://wortschatz.uni-leipzig.de/use.html